EgorLappo/FPM_diffusion/README.md

 # FPM_diffusion
-Boilerplate code for simulating FPMs, computing quantities from the diffusion approximations, and comparing diffusion with simulation.
+Boilerplate code for simulating FPMs, computing quantities from the diffusion approximation, and comparing diffusion with simulation.

 File contents:
 * `how_to.ipynb` -- notebook with a tutorial;